 Problem: You are the sales manager for a team of sales people covering a metropolitan area, and each person has his own sales route and sales territory.
 Although you reimburse your drivers for mileage related expenses, you want to minimize costs as much as possible.
 You also want your sales teams selling to the largest number of customers they can in a day, so you want them to keep their time driving between sales calls to a minimum.

 Solution: Use Route4Me.
 Have each sales person get a Route4Me account.
-They can then enter the addresses of all the doctors, hospitals, and clinics they want to visit that day, and use Route4Me to create an optimized route that keeps their mileage and travel time to a minimum.
+They can then enter the addresses of all the doctors, hospitals, labs, and clinics they want to visit that day, and use Route4Me to create an optimized sales route that keeps their mileage and travel time to a minimum.
 This lowers your costs, and boosts your sales opportunities.
 After each sales person plans his/her route for that day, you can have him/her send his Route4Me plans to you for your records.
 If the sales person is using Route4Me's mobile route planning iPhone/iPad/Android application, then your master corporate account will automatically be notified when the sales person arrives at the client's location.

 The Cable Guy

 Solution: Use Route4Me.
 Just batch upload the address files using Route4Me's file upload feature, or copy and paste the addresses into the input field, and then hit "Plan Route".
-Route4Me accepts virtually all standard input file formats, like .xls, .txt, .doc, etc., for batch upload.
+Route4Me accepts virtually all standard input file formats, like .xls, .csv, .txt, .doc, etc., for batch upload.
 Just specify the number of drivers that are on your team, and within seconds, you will have an optimized route for the day for each of your drivers, a map with pins and route lines, and driving directions for each driver.
 You can print out the route listings and driving directions for each team member.
 You can also export the route data in the preferred format for the company GPS navigation device, or send it to an iPhone or iPad, so that they can view the route from those devices.
 As they arrive at each destination, you'll receive a notification and see where they are on the route map.